 After spending decades in California, Davies recently returned to the Rust Belt.
 This geographic change shifted her attention to decaying American manufacturing and the impact of global and internet economies on communities around Cleveland, Youngstown, Pittsburgh and Detroit.
 Combining photography with affordable materials and web-based services and processes, her recent work connects historical narratives to a current sense of economic unraveling witnessed in both the landscape and industrial architecture scattered throughout the Rust Belt.

 Davies received a Joan Mitchell Emerging Artist Award in addition to multiple Ohio Arts Council Individual Excellence Awards.
 She has been an been an artist-in-residence at the California Academy of Sciences, Santa Fe Art Institute, Djerassi Resident Artists Program, The Lab and La Porte Peinte in Noyers, France.
-Her widely exhibited work has been reviewed in Art in America, The New York Times, San Francisco Chronicle, Cleveland Plain Dealer, Art Papers, and Temporary Art Review amongst others.
+Her widely exhibited work has been reviewed in Art in America, San Francisco Chronicle, Cleveland Plain Dealer, Photograph Magazine, Art Papers, and Temporary Art Review amongst others.

 Lauren Davies currently lives in Cleveland.